SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 Locahl

-Locahl features a modern, polished macOS-native interface that feels integrated with the operating system.
-The visual editor includes syntax highlighting, making it easier to spot errors and understand your hosts file structure.
+Locahl features a modern, polished desktop UI with syntax highlighting, making it easier to spot errors and understand your hosts file structure.

 - Intuitive entry management

-Verdict: Locahl wins for macOS users who value a polished, native experience.
+Verdict: Locahl wins if you want a more polished product UX.
 SwitchHosts is functional but feels more utilitarian.

 DNS Flush Capability